 I trust in our ability to find our own answers and regain our direction in life.

 Trauma-informed coaching is not therapy or counselling, although it can be complementary.
-We don’t go digging around in the past unless something in that story helps you move forward.
-You don’t have to name what you've gone through unless it helps you.
+We don’t go digging around in the past unless you believe something in that story can help you move forward.
+You don’t have to name what you've experienced unless it helps you.
 We stay firmly focussed on the future, only taking forward what you believe serves you.

 So how does it work?

-If you are interested in trauma-informed coaching, please contact me for a free introductory call.
-We’ll see if I am the right person to help you.
+If you are interested in trauma-informed coaching, please contact me for an introductory call.
+We’ll see if I am the right person to support you.